 Treatment will depend on the underlying cause of the coma, for example, kidney failure, liver disease, diabetes, poisoning, and so on.

 If there is brain swelling, surgery may be needed to relieve the pressure.

-If the cause of the coma can be successfully treated there is an excellent chance the patient will eventually awaken with no permanent damage.
-Unfortunately, if brain damage is severe, they may have long-term problems and disabilities, or might never wake up.
+If the cause of the coma can be successfully treated, the person may eventually awaken with no permanent damage.